Thai curry shrimp is made in one pot in under 30 minutes. Tender juicy shrimp and vegetables in a spicy, rich coconut green curry sauce.

 What to serve with Thai shrimp curry

-I like to keep it simple with just the Thai curry over jasmine rice.
-Or basmati or long grain rice.
+I like to keep it simple with just the Thai curry over jasmine rice, basmati rice, brown rice or long grain rice.
 For a lower calorie and carb alternative, try lemon herb cauliflower rice or zucchini noodles instead.
 The curry would also be great over rice noodles.

 How to make Thai shrimp curry